genericaylo/submission/README.md

   (!NA) (!NA) (!NA) (!DONE)))
 ```

 When looking at the plan we discard all the (!NA) actions, which simply signify optional actions (e.g. key creation and exchange, encryption, etc.) that were not chosen.
 What remains is a simple email action of the invoice from the supplier to the contractor, without any security steps.
-Note also the CPU time and inferences it takes to generate the plan, to compare with the examples that follow.
+Notice also the CPU time and inferences it takes to generate the plan, to compare with the examples that follow.

 ### Case 2 – Invoice confidential.

-Let us now assume that we specify an authentication requirement: the contractor wants to be able to authenticate that the invoice comes indeed from the supplier:
+Let us now assume that we specify a confidentiality requirement: the contractor wants to be able to ensure that has not been read by unauthorized parties.
+We state this requirement through a negated attack:

 ```lisp
 		; ++++++++++++++++++++++++++++++++++++++++++++++